 Refrigeration plays an essential part in food safety, especially in commercial food-service operations where large quantities of perishable goods pass through the kitchens of cafeterias and restaurants.
-But despite sounding like a lot to keep up with, maintaining food safety standards through proper refrigeration and food storage makes good business sense.
+But despite sounding like a lot to keep up with, maintaining Best Food Safety Tips, standards through proper refrigeration and food storage makes good business sense.

-Read on to learn more about the best practices in food safety, including the latest in leading commercial refrigerators, and see how proper food storage can make all the difference as you develop exciting new flavours in your kitchens:
+Read on to learn more about the Best Food Safety Tips, including the latest in leading commercial refrigerators, and see how proper food storage can make all the difference as you develop exciting new flavours in your kitchens:

 First In, First Out

 Simply put, food is perishable — whether it's pumped up full of preservatives or used as fresh stock, food will always reach its sell-by or best-before date.
 This is why it’s essential to follow the “first in, first out” rule when stocking food supplies.
 This allows any old stock to be used first, avoiding copious, costly waste when unused goods spoil.

 By implementing the “first in, first out” rule in using inventory, your business can also guarantee excellent food quality and safety to each customer who walks through the doors of your establishment.

 What’s great about the “first in, first out” rule, is that it is also applicable to supplies stocked in commercial refrigerators.
 The best way to ensure that this simple hack is followed is to place new shipments behind older stock.
 Labelling stock according to their sell-by date can also help to ensure that older stock remains visible and is within reach ahead of fresher produce.

 Stocking food in commercial refrigerators does not simply mean piling them up on the shelves.
 Additional precautions must be taken to maintain quality and freshness, ensuring that food lasts as long as it should from the moment it arrives in your facility to when it is served to customers.
 Any exposure to natural elements, particularly moisture, can cause food to spoil or hasten the process, resulting in more costly waste.